 What questions would you like answered on the website?
 Give us a call.

 How could I have used this much water?

-You may not have - 1) Usually, the line extending from the meter to your home has sprung a leak.
-The new smart meter will show LEAK on the readout if water has run continuously for 48 hours.
+1) Usually, the line extending from the meter to your home has sprung a leak.
+The new smart meter will show LEAK when read monthly if water has run continuously for 48 hours.
 It resets when the reading is taken each month.
 Help us update your account and we will be sure to contact you if your meter alerts us that there is a possible leak.
 Your plumber may assist you with leaks.

 2) You could possibly have a leaky toilet or faucet that's difficult to detect.
 Just call the office and we'll work with you to analyse the problem.
 Your neighborhood plumbing expert will help solve the leak.

 3) In a few cases old meters stop working.
 If the meter stops working, or slows way down, then you will have a smaller bill, not a larger one.
 We will replace your meter at no cost to you.

 4) Equipment is, well, "equipment" and can wear out just like car parts.
 On these rare occassions the staff will investigate and each member choose to pay to have their meter sent to the lab for testing.
 Should the test results show the meter is faulty, then the member will be reimbursed and a new meter installed at no cost.

 What do I do if I am experiencing low pressure?

 Check your meter and the surrounding area for possible leaks.
 Next, call our office and report low pressure for your area.